- SAP has cut off its customers’ options by restricting S/4HANA to HANA.

 As I pointed out in the article, Has SAP’s Relentless HANA Push Paid Off?, the HANA database is not selling very well.
 Much of the HANA-based products are not ready to be sold.
 With the introduction of the Oracle 12C database, SAP has lost any advantage in database processing speed.
 It is most likely now behind Oracle in processing speed.

-We don’t know exactly as SAP is not producing benchmarks for critical types of processing — like transaction process which is mostly what an ERP system does.
+We don’t know precisely as SAP is not producing benchmarks for critical types of processing — like transaction process, which is mostly what an ERP system does.
 But we can guess based on the design and other benchmarks.
 SAP has no reason, aside from a monopoly action to push other database vendors out of its clients, to not certify Oracle.
 And other database vendors to be “HANA database only.”

 Do the HANA Database Arguments Make Sense?